emwap/signature-paper/paper.md

 res asVal = Res [AsValue asVal]
 ```

+The signature is compiled by recursively traversing the `Lam` constructors and building up the argument list.
+Finally, the `Res` node is compiled and combined with the arguments to produce the function signature.
+The compilation of the function body is delegated to the Feldspar compiler.

-The final paper will show how the signature is compiled into C code.
+The final paper will show in more detail how the signature is compiled into C code.

 # Evaluation